jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 ## Install PyMol
-This is a software for visualizing and analyzing the protein you designed.
+This is a software for visualizing and analyzing the protein you designed. <br>

 1. Register for a PyMol educational license with your Wyss/MIT email [here](https://pymol.org/edu/)
 2. Verify your email and follow installation instructions